 Linden Tea Health Benefits

-You should drink linden tea if you are struggling with anxiety, chronic stress, depression, high toxicity levels, fever, high cholesterol, intense menstrual cramps, a weak immune system, oxidative stress, muscle aches or joint disorders, and also if you are at high risk for cancer.
+You should drink linden tea if you are struggling with anxiety, chronic stress, depression, high toxicity levels, fever, high cholesterol, intense menstrual cramps, a weak immune system, oxidative stress, muscle aches or joint disorders.
+Let us look at the most important health benefits of linden tea.

-Anxiety and Depression: Some of the essential oils that are released when this tea is brewed can have positive effects on stress and anxiety levels.
-These natural relaxing qualities can lower the amount of stress hormones in the body, which can reduce strain on the heart and metabolism, and soothe oxidative stress as a result of inflammation.
+Some of the essential oils that are released when this tea is brewed can have positive effects on stress and anxiety levels.
+These natural relaxing qualities can lower the number of stress hormones in the body, which can reduce strain on the heart and metabolism, and soothe oxidative stress as a result of inflammation.
 This mood-boosting property can also aid those with depression.

-Immune System: Aside from the immune-boosting properties of linden tea’s antioxidants, the diaphoretic nature of this tea can also break fevers and promote faster recovery.
-Furthermore, the anti-inflammatory compounds in linden flowers is known to soothe tissues of the respiratory tract, making it easier to expel mucus and phlegm, and eliminating some of the most common symptoms of colds and flus, such as sore throats and congestion.
+Aside from the immune-boosting properties of linden tea’s antioxidants, the diaphoretic nature of this tea can also break fevers and promote faster recovery.
+Furthermore, the anti-inflammatory compounds in linden flowers are known to soothe tissues of the respiratory tract, making it easier to expel mucus and phlegm, and eliminating some of the most common symptoms of colds and cases of flu, such as sore throats and congestion.

 Side Effects of Linden Tea